satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 ```
 That base class provides default functionality for any other component extending from it in the future.
 This not only saves repeated work on the side of the component authors, but also acts as an alignment & contract between all derived components.

-The `MyAbstractBaseComponent` will be delivered through a core library and extended by dozens of other components.
-Like the following imaginary subscription component:
+The `MyAbstractBaseComponent` will be delivered through a core library and extended by dozens of other components like the following imaginary subscription component:

 ```typescript
 @Component({